 CloudBlue: The Simple Mindfulness App

 CloudBlue is a free, minimalist app that can be used as a focus for breathing, meditation, mindfulness, or just for open-ended play.
 The goal behind the development of this app was to provide a simple tool that people can use to bring themselves back into the present.
-The app is Android only and is available through Google Play.
-You can find it here.
+The app is Android is currently being updated.
+You can a web-based version of the app here.

 A Dog’s Tale